Big Tech's 'Australian Code of Practice on Disinformation’ is both pointless and shameless

 Decorative image

-The code of practice launched by the Digital Industry Group (DIGI) today is pointless and should be replaced by an independent public regulator with the power to inspect and audit algorithms, according to Reset Australia.
+The code of practice launched by the Digital Industry Group (DIGI) today is pointless and should be replaced by an independent public regulator with the power to inspect and audit algorithms, according to Reset Tech Australia.

 DIGI – the peak body representing Google, Facebook, Twitter, Microsoft, Redbubble, and TikTok in Australia – released its Australian Code of Practice on Disinformation and Misinformation today.

-Reset Australia, which has been involved in the consultation process, noted that the opt-in code was wholly inadequate.
+Reset Tech Australia, which has been involved in the consultation process, noted that the opt-in code was wholly inadequate.

 “This limp, toothless, opt-in code of practice is both pointless and shameless.
-It does nothing but reinforce the arrogance of giants like Facebook," said Reset Australia executive director Chris Cooper.
+It does nothing but reinforce the arrogance of giants like Facebook," said Reset Tech Australia executive director Chris Cooper.

 “This code attempts to suggest it can help “empower consumers to make better informed choices,” when the real problem is the algorithms used by Facebook and others actively promote disinformation, because that’s what keeps users engaged.